Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Proof of Theorem

-Note for~\eqref{eq:def-continuous-regeneration} that $D_t$ is $\Pbf$-almost surely finite, since $D_t \leq \inf\{s \geq t: M(X_s) = 0\}$ by Lemma~\ref{lemma:joint-convergence}, and this upper bound is $\Pbf$-almost surely finite by Lemma~\ref{lemma:preliminary}.
-It can be checked, following the proof of Theorem~$22.11$ in Kallenberg~\cite{Kallenberg02:0}, that if $\pi \circ X$ under $\Pbf$ satisfies the three properties~\ref{prop:zero-set}--\ref{prop:reg} above, then $\pi \circ X$ admits an excursion measure away from~$0$, denoted by $\Ncal$, by which we mean, in accordance with the literature, that: \begin{enumerate} \item there is a continuous, nondecreasing process~$L$ increasing only on the zero set of~$\pi \circ X$ (the local time); \item the right-inverse~$L^{-1}$ of~$L$ is a subordinator and the excursion process sending~$t$ to the corresponding excursion if~$L^{-1}$ jumps at time~$t$ (and to a cemetery point otherwise) is a Poisson point process with intensity measure $\d \textrm{m} \d \Ncal$ ($\textrm{m}$ stands for the Lebesgue measure). \end{enumerate}
+\end{enumerate} Note for~\eqref{eq:def-continuous-regeneration} that $D_t$ is $\Pbf$-almost surely finite (because Lemma~\ref{lemma:joint-convergence} implies that $D_t \leq \inf\{s \geq t: M(X_s) = 0\}$), and this upper bound is $\Pbf$-almost surely finite by Lemma~\ref{lemma:preliminary}.
+It can be checked, following the proof of Theorem~$22.11$ in~\cite{Kallenberg02:0}, that if $\pi \circ X$ under $\Pbf$ satisfies the three properties~\ref{prop:zero-set}--\ref{prop:reg} above, then $\pi \circ X$ admits an excursion measure away from~$0$, denoted by $\Ncal$, by which we mean, in accordance with the literature, that: \begin{enumerate} \item there is a continuous, nondecreasing process~$L$ increasing only on the zero set of~$\pi \circ X$ (the local time); \item the right-inverse~$L^{-1}$ of~$L$ is a subordinator and the excursion process sending~$t$ to the corresponding excursion if~$L^{-1}$ jumps at time~$t$ (and to a cemetery point otherwise) is a Poisson point process with intensity measure $\d \textrm{m} \d \Ncal$ ($\textrm{m}$ stands for the Lebesgue measure). \end{enumerate}

 The rest of this step is devoted to showing that $\Pbf$ satisfies the properties~\ref{prop:zero-set}--\ref{prop:reg} above.
 We begin with a preliminary lemma.

 \begin{lemma} For any $n \geq 1$ and $t \geq 0$, $\E^n(L^{n,\pi}_t) \leq C t^{1/2}$. \end{lemma}